-Then there’s Google who now provides a single mobile-first index for both desktop and mobile Google searches.
+Then there’s Google which now provides a single mobile-first index for both desktop and mobile Google searches.
 This means that if your website isn’t mobile-friendly, you’ll struggle to rank highly for even desktop searches.

 With the above in mind, it’s safe to say that you could miss out on tons of opportunities for your business if you don’t make WordPress mobile-ready.

-How to Make Your Desktop Only WordPress Site Mobile-Friendly
+How to Make Your Desktop-Only WordPress Site Mobile-Friendly

 With that in mind, here are some easy steps to make your WordPress site mobile-friendly.

 - 1. See if Your Site is Already Mobile-Friendly